shaunwah/spring-security-with-jwt/readme.md

 <!-- ... -->
 ```

-## Step 2: The User model and repository
+## Step 2: The User Model and Repository
 Before we can start, we will first need to create a `User` model and repository.

 *User.java*